 Ebenezer Scrooge is NOT the man to be at Christmas time, but his story is a GREAT one to read!

-A Christmas Carol study guide is just $4.99 for a resource that enhances the learning without killing the enjoyment of the story!
+A Christmas Carol study guide is a resource that enhances the learning without killing the enjoyment of the story!